-Choosing the right marketing technology stack
+Choosing the right marketing tech stack

-Types of MarTech tools for your business
+Types of marketing tech (MarTech) tools for your business

 A MarTech stack is the combination of marketing technology tools your business uses to achieve your marketing objectives.
 There are a number of MarTech tools on the market, all with different use cases.
 It is important to understand what each type of MarTech tool does in order to assess whether it is necessary to make use of in your business and whether it fits your current technologies in place or not.